cycv5/AICityChallenge/README.md

 ## Our software pipeline
 ![software_stack](./assets/software_stack.jpg)
 As shown in our software stack diagram, we have three main modules: preprocessing, training, and postprocessing.
-In preprocessing, we augmente the synthetic data to bridge the domain gap between the training and test sets.
+In preprocessing, we augment the synthetic data to bridge the domain gap between the training and test sets.
 For the training module, our model utilizes a yolov8 network.
 For postprocessing, we propose novel methods such as retrospective rectification and selective deblurring to further improve the model's accuracy.

 ## Inference Instructions
 The inference can be run with some simple commands.
 The code is tested on Google Colab.